-Improve the customer relationship Unit 318 Improve the customer relationship
+Unit 318 Improve the customer relationshipImprove the customer service relationship

 Evidence collected in a realistic working environment or a work placement is not permissible for this unit.

 Evidence must be collected over a sufficient period of time with different customers on different occasions for the assessor to be confident that you are competent.